jmecom/jmecom.github.io/_posts/2015-01-14-svg-and-three.md

 </svg>
 {% endhighlight %}

 If you're trying to incorporate SVG UI elements to your Three.js scene, I hope this helped.
-It took us a while to search for the right combination of words, so I hope this comes to your more quickly than it did for us!
+It took us a while to search for the right combination of words, so I hope this comes to you more quickly than it did for us!